Enjoy Christmas Drinks without Piling on the Pounds

 - Follow in the footsteps of celebrities and enjoy a glass of bubbly.
 In general you drink less as it's served in smaller glasses and the bubbles can help fill you up.
 Allow 100 calories for a glass.

-- Most measures of spirits poured at home will be larger than those served in bars and pubs with the result that your drink will probably contain twice as many calories.
-If you're going to do a lot of entertaining at home, it's worth investing in a spirits measure so that you can measure out your favourite tipple.
+- Most measures of spirits and wine poured at home will be larger than those served in bars and pubs with the result that your drink will probably contain twice as many calories.
+It's worth investing in a spirit/wine measure so you can measure out your favourite tipple.
 In the meantime, always pour spirits into the glass before adding ice or mixers, so you can see just how much alcohol you have.

 - It's the oldest trick in the book, but mix spirits with low-cal mixers such as diet cola, diet lemonade, slimline tonic or slimline bitter lemon.
 Allow around 50 calories for a single (25ml) shot with a diet mixer.